-- Why should a person believe in the miracles reported in the Bible, since they violate scientific laws?
+- Why should people believe in miracles reported in the Bible that violate scientific laws?

 - How could Pharaoh’s wise men, sorcerers, and magicians perform several miracles similar to those performed by Moses, as indicated in Exodus 7:11-12, 22; 8:7?